• Skip to primary navigation

 This is common among divorced couples, for instance.
 If you have named your spouse as an irrevocable beneficiary and you split in the future, you would need their approval before making changes to the policy.

-It important that policyholders take their time in naming their beneficiaries to avoid complications as this in the future.
+It is important that policyholders take their time in naming their beneficiaries to avoid complications like this in the future.

 Other Things To Consider When Naming a Beneficiary